jorisroovers/gitlint/docs/configuration/gitlint_file.md

 ignore=T1,body-min-length

 [ignore-body-lines]
+# Ignore all lines that start with 'Co-Authored-By'
 regex=^Co-Authored-By # (17)

 [ignore-by-author-name]
 regex=(.*)dependabot(.*) # (18)
 ignore=T1,body-min-length
 ```

 1. This section of the `.gitlint` file sets overall gitlint behavior.
 Details about all available `[general]` options can be found in [General Options](general_options.md).